heutelbeck/sapl-policy-engine/sapl-documentation/7_3_PolicySources.md

 ### Bundle Security

 The `BUNDLES` and `REMOTE_BUNDLES` source types support Ed25519 signature verification.
-Bundles can be signed with `sapl-node bundle sign` and verified against a configured public key or per-tenant key catalogue.
+Bundles can be signed with `sapl bundle sign` and verified against a configured public key or per-tenant key catalogue.
 By default, signature verification is mandatory.
 Unsigned bundles are only accepted in development environments with an explicit opt-in (`allow-unsigned: true`).

 See [Getting Started](../1_3_GettingStarted/) for a quickstart with the `DIRECTORY` source, and the SAPL Node documentation for bundle management and remote bundle configuration.